Iterative Compositional Data Generation for Robot Control: Task-Graph Compositional Transformer for Iterative Data Generation

 We summarize our procedure in Algorithm~\ref{alg:bootstrapping}.
 The algorithm starts with a set of (real) data from a sub-set of training tasks and proceeds in rounds.
 In every round, we fit our DiT to all training data.
 We then generate data for all existing validation and test tasks, train a policy using TD3-BC~\citep{Fujimoto2021Minimalist} on the generated data, and evaluate the policy online in the environment.
 If the success rate ($\text{sr}$) for any task is larger than some threshold $\tau$, we add the data generated for this task to the training set.
 This performance-based filter only admits synthetic data that is useful for training high-quality policies.
 If no tasks surpass the quality threshold, we increase a patience parameter $c$.
 When the patience exceeds a predefined threshold $C$, we decrease the quality threshold $\tau$.

 The approach in Algorithm~\ref{alg:bootstrapping} uses self-generated data to train a data generator.
 One question is whether adding sub-optimal data for a single task might lead to degraded performance across all tasks.
-Training on iteratively generated data of prior versions of a generative model often results in the performance of the model decreasing over time, a phenomenon known as model collapse~\citep{shumailov2024ai}.
 Our compositional transformer architecture from Section~\ref{sec:compositionalTokenization} uses the data generated for a particular task exclusively to train the encoder-decoder pairs specific to that task's elements.
 In consequence, each generated dataset contributes only to a subset of all transformer weights (e.g., data generated for the \texttt{Panda} encoder-decoder is not used to update the parameters of the \texttt{Jaco} encoder-decoder).
-This mechanism inherent to our compositional architecture partially guards our DiT against model collapse.
+This modular structure localizes task-specific updates to the corresponding encoder–decoder modules, which can limit the extent to which low-quality data from one task affects representations used by others.